YousefOnWeb/GlobalStudentsDataAnalysis/README.md

 >   <img src="/Images/index9.png" title="prob solv hist" alt="prob solv hist" width="395">
 >   <br><hr>
 >
-> * **A.** Students not being playing chess makes the gap bigger by 79% between students familiar and not familiar with programming, with not familiar with programming being less, which is a concerning gap change precentage.
+> * **A.** Students not being playing chess makes the gap bigger by 79% between students familiar and not familiar with programming, with not familiar with programming being less, which is a concerning gap change precentage.<br>
 >   **B.** Students not being exposed to video games makes the gap bigger by 15% between students familiar and not familiar with programming, with not familiar with programming being less, which is a gap change precentage that can be reasonable.
 >   ![fig](/Images/index10.png "fig")
 >   Which is also proven when using the variable: (Problem-solver factor)